Connmal/GENSI/README.md

 # GENSI
-This is my project for Thomas Pollet
+This is my project for Thomas Pollet.
+This is very difficult.